 Hydro Flask Wide-Mouth Insulated

-For years, Hydro Flask has been making bottles that are brightly colored, sleek in shape, and simple in design.
-We compared the top bottles of 2017, and the Hydro Flask Wide-Mouth checks all of the boxes needed to earn it out Editors' Choice award.
-The durability and overall design impressed us in testing, and the ease-of-use and cleaning allowed for high scores in our rating metrics.
-Though it is heavier than its plastic counterparts, we enjoyed the fact that the Hydro Flask kept our drinks hot on chilly days and cold on hot ones.
+The Hydro Flask's durability and overall design impressed us.
+That, combined with the ease-of-use and cleaning gave it the highest score.
+Though it is heavier than its plastic counterparts, we like that the Hydro Flask kept our drinks hot on chilly days and cold on hot ones.
 From carrying around town to long backcountry hikes, we were always happy to take the Hydro Flask.
-The rim is smooth for sipping from and doesn't get hot when the bottle is full of hot liquid.
+The rim is smooth for sipping from and doesn't get hot when full of hot liquid.
 The carrying handle is simple and comfortable, and not too bulky.
 Also, if you want to change out the lid for some reason, Hydro Flask offers a variety of lid options.

 Effective insulation for hot and cold beverages

 2017 brought the Hydro Flask competition.
 The 36oz Yeti Rambler came close to rising to the top as the Top Pick for Stainless Steel but fell short only because the it was a bit too heavy to be useful.
 Check out the full review of the Yeti Rambler if you're looking for an even sturdier version of the Hydro Flask.